How to Apply

 - Upload each required item in the Supplemental Items section

 - CV/resume: Upload your resume in the application system.
 Your resume is a chance to highlight your experiences and skills.

 - Two recommendations are required and must be completed in the Recommendation Request section.
 Each recommender will receive an email with a link to complete a recommendation form.

 - Academic: Choose a person familiar with your educational qualifications and your potential for success in the field of MRI.
 References may include current or former teachers or professors.

-- Unofficial college transcripts must be postmarked by Jan.
-29 and should be sent directly to the address below.
+- Unofficial college transcripts may be uploaded in the Supplemental Items area for application purposes.
 Submit a transcript from every college and university you have attended.
 If appointed to the program, official transcripts must be mailed directly to Mayo Clinic School of Health Sciences from each educational institution.

 Send your transcripts to: